What are the signs of dyslexia?

 Signs of dyslexia can be seen in younger children, such as poor auditory skills and difficulties with identifying and writing letters.
 However, many young children without dyslexia will also exhibit these symptoms so it is hard to be completely sure that they are due to dyslexia.

 Also, many children’s learning was affected by Covid.
 It is important that a child is given time in interventions to see if it is just gaps that need to be filled or whether a specific learning difficulty is likely.
 Current guidelines are 8+ for a full diagnostic assessment but an educational assessment (non-diagnostic) is available for younger students.

 Where can the assessment be done and what does the assessment session involve?

 The assessment will test the full range of cognitive and literacy areas.
-Weekday assessments can be done at the child’s house or Rebecca’s house.
-Assessments may be able to be carried out at the child’s school if the former options are not possible.
-Weekend assessments can be done at the child’s house.
-The best location is the place where you child will be most comfortable and most able to concentrate.
+Weekday assessments can be done at Rebecca’s house or the child’s house (depending on location).
+Alternative assessment locations may be considered if the former options are not possible.
+I also work one weekend day a month (at the client’s home).
+The best location is the place where your child will be most comfortable and most able to concentrate.
 The assessment itself takes approximately 2 – 2 1/2 hours with additional time for a break in the middle and more breaks if required.